 Sin harms our relationship with God and damages our communion with the Church.
 Conversion of heart is the beginning of our journey back to God.
-Liturgically this happens in the Sacrament of Reconciliation (or Confession).
+Liturgically this happens in the Sacrament of Reconciliation or Confession.
 In the history of the Church, this Sacrament has been celebrated in different ways.
-Beneath the changes, there have always been two essentials: the acts of the penitent and the acts of Christ through the ministry of the Church.
+Underlying the changes have always been two essentials: the acts of the penitent and the acts of Christ through the ministry of the Church.
 Both go hand in hand.
 Conversion must involve a change of heart as well as a change of actions.
 Neither is possible without God’s grace.

-- You shall attend Mass on Sundays and holy days of obligation.
+- You shall attend Mass on Sundays and holy days of obligation and rest from servile labor.

 - You shall confess your sins at least once a year.